Story:

 Characters:

 I won't separate main characters from supporting characters since everyone is equally important in this story, but I will look at the ballerina the movie follows most.
 She's the budding star of the company, and she goes by her last name, Ryan, or Ry for short.
 Neve Campbell plays her character and she definitely looks like she knows what she's doing.
 She dances her own parts, which I love.
 (I hate "clever" editing to hide an actress' inability to perform the moves because you can always tell they aren't really performing.)
 But she performed her own part, and quite well, too.
 She trained for four months to get back into shape and she looks great.
+The other dancer characters also dance their own part.
+Those who had line did a great job, too.
+It felt natural, like I was looking into a window that showed me their lives.
+However, since everyone looks somewhat similar in their uniforms, I had a really hard time telling them apart.
+When one dancer snaps her Achilles tendon and then I think she's dancing in the next scene, it makes it really confusing.
+I had to rewind to notice that they were two different people.

 The ballet director is played by Malcolm McDowell.
 He's the son of an Italian immigrant who takes charge of this Chicago ballet company.
 He's a perfectionist, arrogant businessman and can be a jerk at times, but all the dancers respect him and hope for him to acknowledge their hard work, which he does.
 I really liked this actor as the ballet director.
 He was able to balance the strict side with the slightly bitchy side.